-As of May 30th, the Chief Peaks Trail and access to Peaks 1, 2 and 3 remains closed.
-Rock climbing and picnicking areas at the park, however, are open.
-The campground is open as well, as of mid-June.
+As of August 6th, the Chief Peaks Trail and access to Peaks 1, 2 and 3 have reopened but by reservation only.
+Rock climbing and picnicking areas at the park, along with the campground, are open for regular use.

 For more information see the Stawamus Chief Park website.

 To see other attractions that have been closed click Impact of COVID-19 on Metro Vancouver.

 Squamish’s Stawamus Chief Provincial Park

 Serious climbers (i.e., ones who like to scale cliffs) go up the front face of the mountain with professional climbing gear.
 The more sane (but still fairly fit) climbers hike up the back.